 - Litigation counsel both in federal and state courts, as well as in arbitrations

 Barton is regularly called upon to advise foreign companies on a broad range of compliance issues as they seek to establish their businesses in the U.S. After these foreign filers have been domesticated, they often continue to retain Barton to handle U.S. governance, disclosure, and compliance matters.
+Please also see our publication Expanding Your Business into the United States: A Legal Guide.

 Barton’s attorneys also serve as special counsel for governance matters affecting not-for-profit boards of directors and their committees.
 Our team provides guidance on the evolving fiduciary standards for directors of not-for-profit entities and assists with issues affecting not-for-profit nominating committees, audit committees, fundraising, and general compliance.